harveygp/harveygp/README.md

 # Hello everyone!
 My name is **Harvey Guharelvino Prabowo**.\
-I'm an **Android Development Enthusiast** and right now i'm a college student at Universitas Pembangunan Nasional Veteran Jakarta.\
+I'm a **Front End Development Enthusiast** and right now i'm a fresh graduate from Universitas Pembangunan Nasional Veteran Jakarta.\
-until now i'm still learning about Android Development and Back-end
+until now i'm still learning about Android and Web Development that focused on front end development

 # 💫 About Me:
-🔭 I’m currently Looking for Work or Intern<br>🌱 I’m currently learning Android Development Expert<br>📫 How to reach me : harvey.guharelvinop@gmail.com<br>⚡ If you want to know more about me , feel free to check my [resume](https://docs.google.com/document/d/1h3FZvZOyyggUuS-opUP1_IX70FRvJ0cZZOmUe7BFx40/edit?usp=sharing)<br>
+🔭 I’m currently work @AGIT as Front End Developer for web development <br>🌱 I’m currently learning about Front End development for Android and Web Development Expert<br>📫 How to reach me : harvey.guharelvinop@gmail.com<br>⚡ If you want to know more about me , feel free to check my [resume](https://docs.google.com/document/d/1h3FZvZOyyggUuS-opUP1_IX70FRvJ0cZZOmUe7BFx40/edit?usp=sharing)<br>

 ## 🌐 Socials: